Lutando/docs-oxd/sources/plugin/magento/index.md

 ![Customscripts](https://raw.githubusercontent.com/GluuFederation/gluu-magento-sso-login-extension/master/docu/44.m5.png)

 Note:
-- The authentication mechanism specified in your WP plugin page must match the authentication mechanism specified in your Gluu Server.
+- The authentication mechanism specified in your Magento extension page must match the authentication mechanism specified in your Gluu Server.
-- After saving the authentication mechanism in your Gluu Server, it will be displayed in the WP plugin configuration page too.
+- After saving the authentication mechanism in your Gluu Server, it will be displayed in the Magento extension configuration page too.
 - If / when you create a new custom script, both fields are required.

-#### Pay attention to that.

-1. Which custom script you enable in your Magento site in order it must be switched on in gluu server too.
-2. Which custom script you will be enable in OpenID Connect Configuration page, after saving that will be showed in Magento Configuration page too.
-3. When you create new custom script, both fields are required.

 ### Step 6.
 Magento Configuration